 The highlights of her time in SEDA included the work placement opportunities with AFL Victoria and Cricket Australia.
 She also enjoyed organising and working at various indoor cricket national championships, which inspired her to pursue her current career as the Indoor Cricket Officer for Cricket Australia.

 After graduating from SEDA in 2012, Ben had a series of jobs within the sporting industry including Community Programs Assistant at Cricket Australia and Communications Co-Ordinator at AIME.
 AIME is an educational program that supports Indigenous students through high school and into university or employment.
 Ben has risen to the rank of co-CEO with AIME at just twenty-three years old.
 He is passionate about advocating for aboriginal people and wants to continue changing the face of the country.

 Abbey is currently in her second year at Deakin University, studying a Bachelor of Exercise Sports Science.
 She would like to work in the health industry either in physiotherapy or rehabilitation, inspired by her placement at a strength and conditioning studio, and the NSW Institute of Sport.

 Robbie’s pathway post-SEDA has been an interesting one.
 He was a Fan Engagement Officer at the Melbourne Stars and a Game Development Officer at AFL Victoria, before he headed off to teach English in Thailand for six weeks.
 He is now back home studying a Bachelor of Sports Science (Business) at Deakin University and once finished, he hopes to do some more travelling and work within the AFL or Cricket industry.

-Since leaving SEDA, after a brief break, Isaiah managed to secure a carpentry apprenticeship, and hopes that by his second year he will be accepted into the army which is where he wants his career path to lead.
-He hopes to one day own his own carpentry business.
+Since leaving SEDA, after a brief break, Isaiah managed to secure a carpentry apprenticeship and hopes that by his second year he will be accepted into the army, which is where he wants his career path to lead.
+He also hopes to one day own his own carpentry business.